GLASS AND GOLD

 | At Faceted | !cluster join [name] | Defense & community |

-| At Faceted | !forge lattice | Your first weapon |
+| At Faceted | !forge lattice | First body piece (defense) |

 FIRST RESONANCE